lilwon/lilwon.github.io/_posts/2020-09-24-My-Asian-Skincare-Products-Review.md

    a year, I no longer have any acne spots.
 I've definitely noticed a dramatic change in my skin brightening whenever I use this product.
 You can also make this yourself, but I'm no chemist so I'd rather just buy it from Holy Snails.
-I purchased the 30mL size and it has lasted me almost a whole year.
+I purchased the 30mL size and it has lasted me almost an entire year.

 12. [Laneige Lip Sleeping Mask Berry Mix](https://us.laneige.com/products/lip-sleeping-mask)<br>
    Need your lips feeling soft and smooth?
 Then this is the product you're looking for!
 I apply this every morning and night like a lip balm every single day.
    Maybe that's too much, but my lips **LOVE** it.
    I purhcased this item in 2017 and am still using the same bottle now!
-It says it expires soon, but I don't think it matters much because I'm almost done using it all.
+It says it expires soon, but I don't think it matters much because I'm almost done using it.
 I'll probably try the other scents/flavors when I run out, or another product since I've been using this for almost 3 years.